 (For those who don’t know, a chapbook is, in it’s most basic sense, a tiny book.
 You can read more here!)

-Since self-publishing my first Poetry book, I’ve got a total of six to my name!
+Since self-publishing my first poetry chapbook book, I’ve got a total of seven titles to my name!
 Grab your copies from my bookshop.